-Pepperwood's Native Advisory Council
+The Native Advisory Council at Pepperwood

-Pepperwood is grateful to be partnered with local tribal leaders through our Native Advisory Council.
+Pepperwood is grateful to be partnered with local tribal leaders through the Native Advisory Council.
 Council members provide important insights into cultural and land stewardship practices that inform our research and education programs.
 The Council brings with them a legacy of environmental stewardship that stretches back for millennia, and share traditional ecological knowledge (TEK) that is just as relevant – and perhaps even more critical – today as it was a thousand years ago.

-The purpose of our Native Advisory Council is to foster open communication between Pepperwood and local Indigenous communities, to ensure appropriate stewardship of cultural resources on-site, and to foster collaborative projects that advance mutual goals.
+The purpose of the Native Advisory Council is to foster open communication between Pepperwood and local Indigenous communities, to ensure appropriate stewardship of cultural resources on-site, and to foster collaborative projects that advance mutual goals.

 Objectives of our partnership

 – To engage volunteer council-members in quarterly gatherings focused on updates and exchanges regarding current and proposed projects in order to support and maintain information flow between Pepperwood and our local native communities.